Need to get rid of the old season stock?

 1. Attract bargain hunters with the right price and message

 There’s always a group of customers who are looking for discounts.
 With the help of your customer data platform, you can efficiently target only those instead of disturbing your whole audience.
+You should also pick the right channels to contact them.
+If you have a marketing permission for emails and SMSes, perfect!
+If the bargain hunters are not generally opening emails, you can target them personalised ads on Google and Youtube.

 Feed the flames of a discount hunter for instance by targeting a personalised message to the customers who have bought discounted products in a certain category and promote the old stock with a discount.
 This is a good start, but there’s much more you can do: